Open space design

+The location of parkland is also important.
+Urban planning needs to provide access to parks in the local neighbourhood.
 Healthy by Design argues that large local parks (over 1ha) should be provided within 500m walking distance, and small parks within 150-300m walking distance, of all dwellings.
-This is a different level of provision than that required by clause 56.05-2 of the planning scheme.
+This is a different level of provision to that required by clause 56.05-2 of the Victorian planning scheme.

 - The Healthy Spaces and Places website provides resources on open space design.